aamcrae/pweb/README.md

 There is only **one** required configuration keyword, ```dir```, that specifies the directory of the web site (relative to the base directory) where the generated gallery is to be placed.
-All other config directives have defaults or are optional.
+All other config directives either have defaults or are optional.

 The directives are: